mh250229/Emerald_2_0_CCM_Configuration/Sales/Configuring Data Patterns.md

 b.
 From the left pane, click the **Expiry Date** option.
 The **Expiry Date** section is displayed in the right pane, define the parameters.
 -- **Position** field – enter 12
 -- **DateTimeFormat** field – yyyyMMdd
-1. Once you have defined all the relevant parameters, click S**ave.
+1. Once you have defined all the relevant parameters, click **Save**.